Sales Leaders, how are you preparing your team to compete?

 Your first priority is to build the right team together and ensure they are in the right role, with the right focus.

 Then you should invest in coaching to be rewarded with better performance.
 Focus on improving your team’s new deals, account retention strategies and customer conversations.
 But only a small proportion of leaders coach often enough – citing limited time, low confidence or that they ‘do it already’ as common reasons for this.

 The 20’s selling environment presents a further challenge.
-With sales teams working at home, the job of coaching performance remotely is even harder.
+With sales teams working remotely, the job of coaching performance is even harder.